The next generation of wireless technology could affect a wide range of industries, from healthcare to financial services to retail.

 Mobile display advertising is expected to become a $178B global market by 2028, according to Intel research.
 5G could help businesses overcome the scale, delivery, and measurement issues they currently face when dealing with mobile ad campaigns.

 5G could help marketing and advertising transition from banner-based ads to moving images and video.
-It could even give rise to new ad formats in VR and AR.
-5G could also make it possible to measure ad effectiveness in real time through eye tracking and biometrics.
+It could even give rise to new ad formats in VR and AR, where users could, for instance, explore a vacation destination virtually, rather than simply looking at it in 2D.